HSA/FSA Eligibility for Mattresses: What Mattress Brands Need to Know

 • The amount of the expense

-Extending this to guidance to LMNs, an adequate LMN for a mattress should include the following:
+Extending this guidance to LMNs, an adequate LMN for a mattress should include the following:

 • A diagnosed medical condition